NBA notebook: Lakers eye James as point guard

 starts) for the Thunder last season.

---Point guard Avery Bradley will sign a two-year deal with the Lakers after
+--Point guard Avery Bradley signed a two-year deal with the Lakers after

 Bradley joins a rebuilt roster around LeBron James that features a multitude